nkoep/twitch-notify-chrome/README.md

 ```
 to build the extension.
 To install it in Chrome, go to `chrome://extensions`,
 make sure the `Developer mode` box is checked, and use the `Load unpacked
-extension...` button to install in extension.
+extension...` button to install the extension.